illustration of a school and hospital with concept of data linkage

 The Department for Work and Pensions (DWP) is responsible for welfare, pensions, and child maintenance policy within the UK; they collect information on a range of different key state benefits, for example Employment and Support Allowance (ESA), Permanent Injury Benefits (PIB), and Job Seekers Allowance (JSA).

 The CDLS has linked CRIS to data from the DWP; this linkage includes important anonymised information on benefits received, as well as details of any programmes attended, such as work support schemes.
+The DWP are the data controllers of the benefits and employment data.

 Studying mental health policies